 will get better again.
 Talk to your teachers and work out a plan to get your assignments

-hard, but avoiding simple carbohydrates and sugary snacks and concentrating on plenty
+It may be hard, but avoiding simple carbohydrates and sugary snacks and concentrating

-of whole grains, vegetables, and fruits can help you feel better in the long term.
+on plenty of whole grains, vegetables, and fruits can help you feel better in the

 Develop a sleep routine.
 Regular bedtimes can help you reap the mental health